Saale: Course

-The Saale originates on the slope of the Großer Waldstein mountain near Zell in the Fichtelgebirge in Upper Franconia (Bavaria), at an elevation of 728 m.
+The Saale originates on the slope of the Großer Waldstein mountain near Zell in the Fichtel Mountains in Upper Franconia (Bavaria), at an elevation of 728 m.
 It pursues a winding course in a northern direction, and after passing the manufacturing town of Hof, enters Thuringia.
 It flows amid well-wooded low mountains of the Thuringian Forest until it reaches the valley of Saalfeld.
 After leaving Saalfeld the Saale reaches Rudolstadt.
 Here it receives the waters of the Schwarza, in whose valley lies the ruined castle of Schwarzburg, the ancestral seat of the formerly ruling House of Schwarzburg.

-From Saalfeld the Saale enters the limestone hill region north of the Thuringian Forest, and sweeps beneath the hills enclosing the university town of Jena.
+From Saalfeld, the Saale enters the limestone hill region north of the Thuringian Forest, and sweeps beneath the hills enclosing the university town of Jena.
 It enters Saxony-Anhalt and passes the spa of Bad Kösen and, after receiving the deep and navigable Unstrut at Naumburg, flows past Weißenfels, Merseburg, Halle, Bernburg and Calbe.
 It finally joins the Elbe just above Barby, after traversing a distance of 413 km—shortened 14 km by a bypass from its natural length of 427 km.

 The Saale is navigable from Naumburg and is also planned connected from Leuna with the White Elster near Leipzig by an unfinished canal.
-The soil of the lower part of its valley is exceptionally fertile, and produces, amongst other crops, large supplies of sugar beet.
+The soil of the lower part of its valley is exceptionally fertile, and produces, amongst other crops, large quantities of sugar beet.
 Among its tributaries are the White Elster, Southern and Northern Regnitz and Orla on the right bank, and the Ilm, Unstrut, Salza, Wipper and Bode on the left.
 Its upper course is rapid.
 Its valley, down to Merseburg, contains many castles which crown the enclosing heights.